Lithuania in the Eurovision Song Contest 2019: Format

 The 2019 competition involved 49 entries and consisted of seven shows.
-The first to fourth shows were the heats consisting of 11 to 13 entries each.
-The top six entries proceeded in the competition from each heat, while the remaining 24 entries participated in the fifth and sixth shows which were the competition's semi-finals where 12 entries participated in each show and the top four proceeded to the final.
+The first to fourth shows were the heats, consisting of 11 to 13 entries each.
+The top six entries from each heat proceeded in the competition, with the remaining 24 entries participating in the fifth and sixth shows, which were the competition's semi-finals.
+Here, 12 entries participated in each show and the top four proceeded to the final.
 In the final, the winner was selected from the remaining eight entries.
 A monetary prize of €5,000 was also awarded to the winning songwriters by the Lithuanian Copyright Protection Association (LATGA) in order to encourage further development of the song in an aim to achieve international success.

 The results of each of the seven shows were determined by the 50/50 combination of votes from a jury panel and public televoting.
 The ranking developed by both streams of voting was converted to points from 1-8, 10 and 12 and assigned based on the number of competing songs in the respective show.
-During the first six shows, the jury panel consisted of three to four members, while the jury panel in the final consisted of seven members.
 The public could vote through telephone and SMS voting.
 Ties in all shows were decided in favour of the entry that received the most points from the jury.

 Competing entries

 On 10 October 2018, LRT opened two separate submission forms: one for artists and another for songwriters to submit their songs.
 Artists that applied to compete with a song were required to indicate which song they wanted to compete with on their application.
 The submission deadline for both applications concluded on 10 December 2018.
 On 14 December 2018, LRT announced the 49 artists selected for the competition.
 Among the artists were previous Lithuanian Eurovision contestant Erica Jennings, who represented Lithuania in 2001 as part of SKAMP, Sasha Song, who represented the nation in 2009, and Jurgis Did, who represented the nation in 2010 as part of InCulto.
-The final changes to the list of 49 competing acts were later made with the addition of the group 120 to the list of performers, the addition of the song "Light On" for Monika Marija and the withdrawal of singers Algirdas Daumantas Ciūnys, Emilija Valiukevičiūtė, Linas Jakštys, and Sasha Song and Dovilė.
+The final changes to the list of 49 competing acts were later made with the addition of the group 120 to the list of performers, the addition of the song "Light On" for Monika Marija, and the withdrawal of singers Algirdas Daumantas Ciūnys, Emilija Valiukevičiūtė, Linas Jakštys, and Sasha Song and Dovilė.

+Jury members

+The jury panel consisted of three members in the heats and the first semi-final, four members in the second semi-final, and seven members in the final.